Singularities of linear systems and boundedness of Fano varieties: Singularities of divisors with bounded degree

 \subsection{Construction of $\Lambda$}

 We want to apply Proposition \ref{p-bnd-lct-toroidal-2} to prove Theorem \ref{t-bnd-lct}.
 The proposition assumes existence of an extra divisor $\Lambda$ which helps to eventually reduce the problem to the case of toric varieties via \ref{p-bnd-lct-toroidal-1}.
-Next, we will use complements to get the required divisor $\Lambda$.
+Next, we will use complements (as in Theorem \ref{t-compl-near-lcc}) to get the required divisor $\Lambda$.

-\begin{prop} Let $d,r$ be natural numbers and $\epsilon$ a positive real number.
+\begin{prop} Let $d,r$ be natural numbers and $\epsilon$ be a positive real number.
 Assume Theorem \ref{t-bnd-lct} holds in dimension $\le d-1$.
 Then there exist natural numbers $n,m$ and a positive real number $\epsilon'<\epsilon$ depending only on $d,r,\epsilon$ satisfying the following.
-Assume
+Assume \begin{itemize}